 The overall purpose of ultra-processing is to create branded, convenient (durable, ready to consume), attractive (hyper-palatable) and highly profitable (low-cost ingredients) food products designed to displace all other food groups.
 Ultra-processed food products are usually packaged attractively and marketed intensively.
 [6]

-Health threats of ulta- processed foods
+Health risks of ulta- processed foods

 Ultra-processed products are not modified foods but formulations of industrial sources of dietary energy and nutrients, particularly unhealthy types of fat, starches, free sugars and salt, plus additives.
 They contain little or even no intact food.
-The ingredients of ultra-processed products make them fatty, sugary or salty, often high in saturated fats or trans-fats, and depleted in dietary fibre and various micronutrients.
+The ingredients of ultra-processed products make them fatty, sugary or salty, often high in saturated fats and trans-fats, and depleted in dietary fibre and various micronutrients.

 Higher consumption of ultra- processed products is associated with several diet-related non-communicable diseases such as obesity, cancer, cardiovascular diseases, and type 2 diabetes.